Facebook "defriending" led to double murder, police say

 In Texas, a man was accused of hitting his wife after she failed to "like" a Facebook post he wrote about the anniversary of his mother's death, according to media reports.

-Her father, "Buddy" Potter, will return to court next week for a bond hearing after he hires an attorney.
-Curd, also a second cousin of one of the victims, was appointed an attorney and bond was set at $750,000 for each murder count.
-His preliminary hearing will be in March.

-No charges have been filed against Jenelle Potter, the sheriff said.
-She could not reached for comment.

 Curd's attorney, R.O.
-Smith, an assistant public defender, said it was "safe to say there's more to it than the Facebook problem, it appears."
+Smith, an assistant public defender, said of the Tennessee case that it was "safe to say there's more to it than the Facebook problem, it appears."

-"I wish I could provide more of what went on, but there's needless to say a lot of rumors swirling around and nothing substantiated on the rumors," Smith said.